zwang126/AzureKibana_SIEM/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly resistant to DDoS attack, in addition to restricting external access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 1. Load balancer with backend pool setup ensure there is no single point of failure, provided more high availability to the environment.
 2. The advantage of using the jump box is only exposing limited resources public available thus the activities can be easily monitored and easy to prevent malicious activities.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_

-	Filebeat collects what has been changed and when the change happened to the file system and log it to the SIEM platform
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system log.
+Filebeat collects what has been changed and when the change happened to the file system and log it to the SIEM platform.Metricbeat collects machines performance metric and send to SIEM platform

-- _TODO: What does Metricbeat record?_

-	Metricbeat collects machines performance metric and send to SIEM platform

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.